-Getting a single-status affidavit is relatively simple, but there are various steps required to formalize the affidavit before it can be used to get a marriage license.
+Getting a Single Status Affidavit is relatively simple, but there are various steps required to formalize the affidavit before it can be used to get a marriage license.

 What Is a Single Status Affidavit?

-Where to Get an Affidavit Form
+Where to Get a Single Status Affidavit Form

 There are several options:

 The local County Clerk’s office can usually provide a blank affidavit form (if available).

 For citizens based outside the U.S., the local U.S. Embassy or Consulate should be able to assist with creating the affidavit.

 You can write one from scratch.
 You may consult a professional for the draft or simply download the editable template that applies to most situations.